hmontero1205/Qpp/README.md

 `brew install geckodriver` on MacOS or see [this](https://github.com/mozilla/geckodriver/releases).

+The Zoom API requires two environment variables to be set: `ZOOM_API_KEY` and `ZOOM_API_SECRET`.
+You can load these variables into the dev environment by setting them in `config/dev_env_vars.rb`, which you will have to create since it is ignored by git.
+Otherwise, the dev config automatically sets these variables to the empty string if they are unset in the environment.

 Main Features
 -------------
 Here's a list of the main features Q++ offers as of now!